ClamFS Project Page. Welcome!

 Download packages form one of SourceForge mirrors.

-If you are a Debian GNU/Linux user install clamfs package:
+If you are a Debian GNU/Linux user try to install clamfs package:

 # aptitude install clamfs

-Source code of ClamFS is available form CVS repository.
+Source code of ClamFS is available form Subversion repository.

-If you like you can get latest revision form CVS repository:
+If you like you can get latest revision form SVN repository:

 Compilation

-If you downloaded source package unpack it (if you have got sources form CVS omit this step):
+If you downloaded source package unpack it (if you have got sources form SVN omit this step):

 $ tar zxf clamfs-<version>.tar.gz